 📜 History of TVP

-TVP was first made in the 1960s by the Archer Daniels Midland Company who has a trademark on the name TVP.
+TVP was first made in the 1960s by the Archer Daniels Midland Company which has a trademark on the name TVP.
 It later became popular in the 1970s when it was approved for the school lunch program.
-Due to its meat-like texture and ability to be seasoned in a variety of ways, it's become a popular plant-based meat substitute with vegetarians.
+Due to its meat-like texture and ability to be seasoned in a variety of ways, it's become a popular plant-based meat substitute for vegetarians.

 ❤️ Why you'll love TVP